dasniko/dasniko.github.io/_posts/2020-12-18-keycloak-events-logging.md

 You can enable storing these events in the Keycloak database.
 This can be done in the admin web ui, for each realm, go to "Events" in the menu.
 But I really don't recommend storing the events in the database, especially not if there is a huge amount of events.
-The db table is not indexed and querying lots of entries will slow down your system.
+The login events DB table is hardly indexed, the admin events table besides the PK not at all and querying lots of entries will likely slow down your system.
 So, simply don't do it.
-Or, just store the login events for a certain (short) time after they occurred.
+Or, just store the login events only for a certain (short) retention time after they occurred.
-Unfortunately, admin events cannot be configured to be auto-deleted.
+Unfortunately, admin events cannot be configured with a retention time at all to be auto-deleted.

 But besides that, many of my customers want to have the events in the logs.
 There is alread a default events listener called `jboss-logging` in each realm configured.